 So, is it worth the effort?
 It sure is!
 According to AROSE biodiesel yields 93% more energy than the energy invested in its production.

-For more information on turning your restaurant’s cooking oil into environmentally friendly biofuels check out The Alternative Fuel Foundation and the Association for Restaurant Owners for a Sustainable Earth.
+For more information on turning your restaurant’s cooking oil into environmentally friendly biofuels check out The Alternative Fuel Foundation.
 Also visit Carbonfund for more solutions to reducing your carbon footprint.